vacp2p/vac.dev/research/2022-08-01-introducing-waku-product.md

 We call the task of pushing for Waku to be used by other projects _platform outreach_.

-This year, we will also start the _operator outreach_ effort to push for operators to run Waku nodes.
+This year, we will also start the _operator outreach_ effort to push for users to run their own Waku nodes.
 Nwaku's documentation, stability and performance has improved, it is now easier to run your [own Waku node](https://github.com/status-im/nwaku/tree/master/docs/operators).